Table of Contents Show

 The design consists of three 5.9-meter concrete cubes penetrated by a wall angled at 15 degrees, which divides the space into the chapel and entrance area.
 The building’s defining feature is a cruciform aperture cut into the concrete wall behind the altar.
 When sunlight streams through this cross-shaped opening, it projects a glowing cross of light into the dark interior, creating a powerful spiritual experience using nothing more than concrete, glass, and daylight.

-The construction budget was remarkably modest, approximately $250,000 USD.
-Funds nearly ran out before the roof could be built, and Ando even considered leaving the building roofless as an open-air chapel.
-The construction firm ultimately donated the roof, completing the project through what Ando called “the power of collective will rather than economic reason.”
-The benches and floor are made from repurposed construction scaffolding, painted black to deepen the darkness and intensify the impact of the light cross.
+Church of the Light (Ibaraki, 1989): Built on a construction budget of only $250,000 USD, the project nearly ran out of funds before the roof could be built.
+Ando even considered leaving the building roofless as an open-air chapel.
+The construction firm donated the roof to complete the project.
+The benches and floor are made from repurposed construction scaffolding, painted black to deepen the darkness and amplify the impact of the light cross.

 Church on the Water (1988), Tomamu, Hokkaido